phlipper/ichannel/README.md

 __DESCRIPTION__

 A modern and easy to use interprocess communication(IPC) primitive.
+The basic premise is that you can "put" and "get" Ruby objects to/from a channel.
+This works across any Ruby process & its subprocesses, though, which is why it can be useful.

+__SERIALIZERS__

-Ruby objects can be easily transported between a parent process & its subprocesses.
-The serialization options are flexible: any serializer that implements `#dump` & `#load` can be used -- this covers Marshal, YAML, & JSON out of the box.
+To send Ruby objects between processes they have to be serialized, and the number of options open to you is vast because any object that implements `.dump` and `.load` can be used to serialize a Ruby object.
+Marshal, JSON, & YAML are supported out of the box but writing a wrapper around any serializer is a minimal amount of work.

+For example, here is a MsgPack serializer you could use:

+    require 'ichannel'
+    require 'msgpack'
+    serializer = Class.new do
+      def self.dump(msg)
+        MessagePack.pack msg
+      end

+      def self.load(msg)
+        MessagePack.unpack msg
+      end
+    end
+    channel = IChannel.new serializer

 __EXAMPLES__